NationalSecurityAgency/emissary/RELEASING.md

 Releases patch fixes from a branch called `patch/<version>`, i.e. `patch/8.0.x`.
 A release branch called `release/<version>` is created and the release is performed.
 When finished, the patch branch is deleted.
 No commits are made to `master`.

+Changes that are in a patch branch should first have a pull request that targets the Master/Main branch and once approved cherrypicked to the patch branch for release.

 ### Iterative Release (Milestone)

 Like snapshots, iterative releases are not guaranteed to be stable, but allow for markers in the development stage and allow for testing and